 Interest only mortgages are loved by buy to let investors as they do not have to repay the capital but simply the interest and this allows them to gain more short term income and asset appreciation before disposing of the asset.

 How does an interest only mortgage work?

-With an interest only mortgage the lender will require you make separate agreements for paying back the capital at the end of the term(the lender will need to be satisfied with this) and the affordability assessments are different to those of a Capital repayment mortgage.
+With an interest only mortgage the lender will require you make a separate plan for paying back the capital at the end of the term(the lender will need to be satisfied with this plan) and the affordability assessments are different to those of a Capital repayment mortgage.